 Users with the MODIFY privilege for a space would encounter permission errors when listing objects due to the privilege being treated as inheritable by child objects the user lacked access to.
 The MODIFY privilege now only functions at the space/source level and when listing objects is not treated as inheritable by any children.

 16.5.0 Release Notes (Enterprise Edition Only, August 2021)

 The client connection was closed abruptly, canceling a query while outstanding messages for a coordinator node had not yet been acknowledged.
 This prevented any future query messages to the same coordinator from being acknowledged, and thus future queries could not progress beyond the queue.

 All messages are acknowledged by the coordinator, even in the case of a query failing.

-Companies upgrading from Dremio 4.X would encounter deserialization errors with expired reflections after upgrading to 16.X.
+Companies upgrading from older Dremio versions would encounter deserialization errors with expired reflections after upgrading to 16.X.
 Two new options have been added to prevent a query from refreshing an expired plan or reflection after upgrading.
 The following process should be followed if a reflection is set to expire and then a VDS is created with a raw reflection and query:

 - After upgrading to Dremio 16.5, but before starting the service, replace the

 - Start Dremio.
 The reflection will enter a failed state, but will not auto refresh.